 As you can see below, we have an exciting winter talks programme lined up for 2018-19.

-One of the great benefits of becoming a Member is that for the two memorial lectures there are reduced ticket rates, while entrance to the regular series is free.
+One of the great benefits of becoming a Member is that entrance to the regular series of talks is free.
 Sumptuous teas are generously provided by a group from our front of house team, donations toward which are greatly appreciated.
 There are other benefits to Membership; follow the link here.